 The word “Entitlements” has recently come under a lot of scrutiny.
 The New York Times recently ran a great piece examining two different opinions on the word.

 Judith Abrams, a New York City reader, expressed her concern over The Time’s use of “Entitlements” to describe Social Security and Medicare.
 She believes that Social Security is a viable fund, and that each person who receives Social Security has contributed to that fund throughout their life.
-She also feels that Medicare is something that each person pays for, typically through a deduction from one’s monthly Social Security Check, and therefor not an entitlement.
+She also feels that Medicare is something that each person pays for, typically through a deduction from one’s monthly Social Security Check, and therefore not an entitlement.

 David Leonhardt, a Pulitzer Prize-winning economics expert was asked to give his opinion and response to Abrams, and in his reply, he took up not only the word choice, but the broader issues at hand.